Cesar Blanco: Texas Senate

 In September 2019, State Senator Jose Rodriguez – a Democrat representing Texas's 29th District – announced that after 10 years in office he would not seek re-election in the upcoming 2020 election.
 Following the announcement, speculation arose that Blanco would be a potential candidate to succeed Rodriguez with the Latino Victory Fund even launching a campaign encouraging Blanco to run.

 Three days after the retirement announcement, Blanco announced his candidacy to replace Rodriguez.
 In an interview with the El Paso Times, Blanco cited education, healthcare, and infrastructure as his top three priorities.

 Blanco defeated Republican candidate and small business owner Bethany Hatch and was elected to the Texas Senate receiving 176,360 votes or 67.3% of the total vote.

 Senator Blanco currently serves on the Senate committees on Business & Commerce, Health & Human Services; Natural Resources; and Water, Agriculture, & Rural Affairs.
 He is also a member of the Sunset Advisory Commission and serves as the Vice-Chairman of the Texas Senate Hispanic Caucus.

 In October 2021, Blanco announced his plans to seek re-election and won his re-election campaign in November 2022.

-Blanco participated in the 2025 Texas walkout, leaving the state in hopes of denying quorum for Republican efforts to pass a modified congressional gerrymander mid-decade.